Your Brexit questions, answered

 Customs checks may be carried out and VAT import duty and any other duties would be payable.
-FedEx, as carrier of the goods, would have to make entry or exit safety and security declarations.
+FedEx and TNT, as carrier of the goods, would have to make entry or exit safety and security declarations.

 Whilst the current exit date and time for the UK leaving the EU is 31 October 2019, the exact details on how the changeover period for goods that are in transit to/from the UK has not been confirmed by either the UK or EU authorities.